Taylor Swift Grammy Commercial Causes ‘Feminism’ Controversy

 — Taylor Swift (@taylorswift13) January 21, 2017

 The Washington Post elaborated on what made Taylor’s tweet so controversial.
-Author Emily Yahr stated that Taylor Swift had been completely silent about the election until election day, where she just posted a picture of herself going to vote.
+Author Emily Yahr stated that Taylor Swift had been completely silent about the election until Election Day, where she just posted a picture of herself going to vote.
 She didn’t actually say who she was voting for or talk about any of the issues.
 Like the other articles mentioned, the tweet seemed disingenuous.

 Many on Twitter bashed Taylor.